Humanitarian Education at Tufts

 - Humanitarian Action Society (HAS): works to engage the Fletcher community in issues surrounding humanitarian crises, responses, and work in the field.
-The goal is to foster interest in and understanding of humanitarian action for both specialists and to promote interdisciplinary collaboration.
+The goal is to foster interest in and understanding of humanitarian action and to promote interdisciplinary collaboration.
 Events in the 2015-2016 year will include skills building workshops, guest speaker events, events coordinated with the MAHA program, cross-school mixers (with similar clubs at Harvard and MIT).
 To get involved, contract Adrienne Klein (Adrienne.Klein@tufts.edu) or join the HAS Trunk page by logging into Trunk, clicking on “Membership,” then “Joinable Sites,” search for “Humanitarian Action Society,” and click join.

 For Tufts Alumni: